Life Inside a Cell Animation

 If you’ve ever wanted to know more about the inner workings of a cell, then you should check out the video below, made by medical animator David Bolinsky.
 It demonstrates the bustling molecular environment that occurs inside a cell.
 This animation explains the four steps of leukocyte extravasation.
 It also shows the structures in slow motion, such as a cell membrane, which is extremely dense and packed with molecular structures.

 The production, The Inner Life of the Cell, shows the journey of white blood cells along the endothelium and their responses to external stimuli.
 It is the first in a series of cellular animations produced by Harvard University and XVIVO.
 In Powering the Cell: Mitochondria, you will follow the mechanisms of ATP production along the inner mitochondrial membrane.
-The series of animations explores the complex molecular environment in cells.
+The series of animations explore the complex molecular environment in cells.

 “Life Inside a Cell” is a fascinating animated video created by Harvard scientists.
 It establishes a cinematic look for educational scientific visualizations by combining compelling imagery with an emotionally moving soundtrack.
 It invites viewers to interact with material that is otherwise inaccessible to the general public.
 “The Inner Life of the Cell” took 14 months to make.
 It is one of the most popular animated videos of all time.